rehierl/node-tree-outliner/3-0-0-associations.md

 to multiple sections.
 That is, because any node can be subsequent to any number of sectioning nodes.

-**DEFINITION** - A sectioning node does not belong to its own section.
+**DEFINITION** A sectioning node does not belong to its own section.

 Even though a sectioning node is insequent to itself, it is technically still possible to associate a sectioning node with the section it declared.
 That is, because an algorithm knows about a section as soon as it enters the section's sectioning node.
-However, this does not imply that it would be reasonable to relate a sectioning node to its section.
+However, this does not imply that it would be reasonable to associate a sectioning node with its own section.

 Obviously, and as far as possible, an algorithm needs to be able to treat all sectioning nodes alike.
 Associating one type of sectioning nodes with their own section, but not sectioning nodes of another type, would be bad practice.
-That is, because this would always make it necessary to add additional logic in order to distinguish between those types of nodes.
+That is, because this would always make it necessary to add additional, logic in order to distinguish between those types of nodes.

 If any sectioning node would have to be associated with its own section, then no section would ever be truly empty.
 That is, because any section would then always contain at least its own sectioning node.
+Because of that, additional logic would be required to determine if a section contains meaningful content or not.
 Consequently, sectioning nodes must not be associated with the sections they declare.

-Note that this is only the easiest to explain reason.
+Note that the latter reason is only the easiest to explain reason.
 As such, it is also the weakest of them all.
 More difficult to explain reasons, which have more impact, will follow.

 <!-- ======================================================================= -->
 ## States of a section